-I. Copyright law should foster an environment in which the broadest possible spectrum of the public enjoys the educational and cultural benefits of the Internet.
-125 nations represented at the WIPO conference in Geneva this past Decemberincluding the United States Government-unanimously agreed without debate that simply providing "facilities for enabling or making a communication" should not serve as the basis for copyright infringement liability based solely on the actions of someone who uses those facilities.
+Copyright law should foster an environment in which the broadest possible spec-1.
+Copyright taw should foster an environment in which the broadest possible spectrum of the public enjoys the educational and cultural benefits of the Internet.
+The 125 nations represented at the WIPO conference in Geneva this past December-including the United States Government-unanimously agreed without debate that simply providing "facilities for enabling or making a communication" should not serve as the basis for copyright infringement liability based solely on the actions of someone who uses those facilities.
 Mr. Chairman, many of our institutions are being asked by policymakers at every level of government to be the public's "on-ramps" to the information superhighway-a role that many institutions are actively pursuing.
 Indeed, Congress recently voted to assure that many of our institutions receive discounted telecommunications services rates so that we can accomplish that mis-